 d.
 Do not use Italics or BOLD PRINT

-MANDATORY 2019 Essay question: If DuSable lived today, what kind of person would he vote for as the next Mayor of Chicago to make it a fair and safe city for all of the people?
+MANDATORY 2020 Essay question: If DuSable lived today, how would he unite Chicago’s diverse communities to come together?
 Please include the following elements in your essay:

 To help you write your essay: